vishalpant121/ParkMe/README.md

 The application is not stand-alone.
 The application is targeted for devices having Android Marshmello or above.

-## Technical skills used
+## Technical Stack
-Java
-Android
+Kotlin v1.3
-Firebase
+Firebase Realtime DB, Authentication
+SharedPreference for login Details
+AndroidX

 ### Flow Diagram